aaravrav/forwardproxy/README.md

 # Secure forward proxy for the Caddy web server

-This package registers the `http.handlers.forward_proxy` module, which acts as an HTTPS proxy for accessing remote networks.
+This package registers the `http.handlers.forward_proxy` module, which acts as an HTTPS proxy for accessing remote networks.e

 ## :warning: Experimental!